General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 The circuit functions are not as simple as the well known schematics , and the additional descriptions in , of the C. Rockmore and L. Rosen Tube-Theremin instruments, designed by Leon Theremin, promise.
 Therefore, we have to dive somewhat deeper into the principles of the applied vintage electronics with all the component deficiencies and lumped effects.

-The circuit and performance of the RCA Theremin is very different (designed by L. Theremin according to RCA demands) and therefore not discussed here.
+The circuit and performance of the RCA Theremin is very different (designed by L. Theremin according to RCA demands) and therefore not discussed here in detail.

 The issues discussed here are based on the available documents of Leon Theremin’s original instruments, the technical survey of those and own measurements performed on rebuild original circuitry.
 In addition, circuits and Theremin test-instruments have been build using different electronic parts like vintage tubes and modern silicon components, according to the findings of this ongoing research, which are believed to be close to the principles as used and invented by Leon Theremin.
 Circuit simulations have been performed, tests and measurements including audio spectrum-analysis have been made at the constructed equipment especially for recreating the ‘Rockmore’ instrument sound.

 Even the well known Moog EW Standard Theremin has been reviewed and examined excessively (simulations, measurements) because of it’s sound and volume response, which leave a lot to be desired.
-The outcome of this optimization attempt was a circuitry which was to complicated to form a simple add-on for the instrument.
-Only the extreme simple solution for correcting the missing low-pitch range, continuously adjustable on the player’s wish, should be considered because it involves only a single resistor and adjustable capacitor forming a phase compensation circuit at the mixer stage.
+The outcome of this optimization attempt is described in detail in chapter EW Standard Theremin Modifications.

-The research is running for more than ten years now, with setbacks and achievements – findings are now documented here, even if not perfect.
+The research is running for more than ten years now, with setbacks and achievements – findings are now documented at aetherwellen-musik.de, even if not complete or perfect.

 Currently it seems impossible to do professional measurements at the original instruments to have concluding confirmation that the issues and findings presented here are correct.
 As long as there is no validation, only the sound generated using the presented principles can be evaluated by comparison to e.g. the recordings of Clara Rockmore.
 When ever possible, affirmation has been tried to gain in the related literature.
 The used literature is listed for detailed re-examination of special issues which cannot be discussed here in appropriate depth.